talex-touch/talex-touch/apps/docs/docs/plugins/storage.md

 # Plugin Storage (Plugins)

-The `Polyglot Toolbox` provides a unified storage API that allows plugins to persist data locally.
+The `Tuff` provides a unified storage API that allows plugins to persist data locally.
 This guide explains how to use the storage system in your plugins.

 ## Storage Types